Dusk at Loch Ness

-I have just returned from a holiday in Scotland with my family and was keen to make the most of it with my camera where possible.
+I have just returned from a holiday in Scotland with my family.
+While we were there I was keen to make the most of the amazing scenery with my camera where possible.
 We rented a beautiful holiday cottage in Fort Augustus, with Loch Ness just a minute or so walk from the house.
-The evening looked like it had a lot of potential so I headed down to the southern end of the loch, having scouted a nice spot earlier for the sunset.
-I wasn’t sure what sort of luck I would have due to the way the sun sank behind the mountains much before it set, so banked on some beautiful colours, especially during the blue hours.
+The evening looked like it had a lot of potential, so I headed down to the southern end of the loch, having scouted a nice spot there earlier for the sunset.
+I wasn’t sure what sort of luck I would have due to the way the sun sank behind the mountains much before the actual sunset; Instead I banked on some beautiful colours, especially during the blue hours to compliment any compositions.

-With my tripod resting half in and half out of the water I made use of the tree stump that breached the water as a foreground interest and photographed the mountains as they stretched beyond the horizon.
-The sunset itself didn’t offer much of a display on this occasion, with any of the minor displays in the sky being behind me and no good for my compositions.
+With my tripod resting half in and half out of the water I made use of the tree stump that breached the water as a foreground interest in my composition.
+This worked well with the trees and mountains as they stretched beyond the horizon.
+The sunset itself didn’t offer much of a display on this occasion.
+Any of the minor displays in the sky were behind me and no good for my compositions.
 As the twilight took hold though, the cloud began to have a beautiful magenta glow.
 By now the silhouette of the woodland and mountains didn’t feel strong enough, however there was a large alder tree on the western shore that stood way above anything else on the horizon from my viewpoint.

 I composed my shot so that the tree was silhouetted against the sky and surrounded by the magenta cloud.
 This photo is one of 2 images that I captured.
 In this one the colour is a little subtler as it had already begun to fade.
 I used my Lee Big Stopper to smooth out the water which really helped to simplify the image.

-I have taken quite a few photos during my trip and will post some of them over the coming days/weeks.
-I am also working on my next YouTube video.
+I have taken quite a few photos during my trip and will post some of them over the coming days/weeks; I’m also working on my next YouTube video.
 Have you subscribed to my channel yet?